BlackHole/kexec-multiboot/README.md

 History
 ---
-On Vuplus boxes in the past there were different solutiond to test images... meoboot, openmultiboot and maybe others.
+On Vuplus boxes in the past there were different solutions to test images... meoboot, openmultiboot and maybe others.
 I've started modifying openmultiboot some time ago since as I wasn't happy with it.
 I started modifying it by wrapping it with kexec to load a kernel instead of flashing the box every time.